Dog Breeds

 Hemangiosarcoma

-A malignant tumor of blood vessel cells and a common cancer in Golden Retrievers.
+A malignant tumor of blood vessel cells and common cancer in Golden Retrievers.
 This disease affects the heart, which often leads to internal bleeding.
 (Morris Animal Foundation)

 Osteosarcoma